obdgeek/obd-play/README.md

 <a id='whats-new'></a>
 ## What's new
-- Everything is new at this point, just explore the data and let us know of any problems.
+- Everything is new at this point, just explore and let us know of any problems or share your feedback.

 <a id='requirements'></a>
 ## Requirements